tlswg/tls13-spec/draft-ietf-tls-tls13.md

 0-RTT data is not compatible with older servers.
 An older server will respond to the ClientHello with an older ServerHello, but it will not correctly skip the 0-RTT data and fail to complete the handshake.
-This can cause issues when a client offers 0-RTT, particularly against multi-server deployments.
-For example, a deployment may deploy TLS 1.3 gradually with some servers implementing TLS 1.3 and some implementing TLS 1.2, or a TLS 1.3 deployment may be downgraded to TLS 1.2.
+This can cause issues when a client attempts to use 0-RTT, particularly against multi-server deployments.
+For example, a deployment could deploy TLS 1.3 gradually with some servers implementing TLS 1.3 and some implementing TLS 1.2, or a TLS 1.3 deployment could be downgraded to TLS 1.2.

-If a client accepts older versions of TLS and receives an older ServerHello after sending a ClientHello with 0-RTT data, it MAY retry the connection without 0-RTT.
-It is NOT RECOMMENDED to retry the connection in response to a more generic error or advertise lower versions of TLS.
+A client that attempts to send 0-RTT data MUST fail a connection if it receives a ServerHello with TLS 1.2 or older.

-Multi-server deployments are RECOMMENDED to ensure a stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.
+Multi-server deployments therefore MUST ensure a uniform and stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.

 ## Backwards Compatibility Security Restrictions